Workers’ Compensation FAQs

-In our years of working with these special clients, we have formed relationships with GuideOne Insurance and Church Mutual, two of the most highly regarded insurance providers in the nation.
+In our years of working with these special clients, we have formed relationships with GuideOne Insurance, one of the most highly regarded insurance providers in the nation.
 These partners strengthen our ability to serve the many needs of our clients and provide them with invaluable safety resources that guide them along as they fulfill their mission to serve the community.
 “How does Workers’ Compensation work?” is a question we have answered many times, and we work closely with our clients to find coverage plans that will benefit them and keep their work environment safe.

 Insure your church and its employees against injury and illness!
 Call the experienced agents at Beacon Insurance Agency to learn more about how Workers’ Compensation works and the coverage we offer today!